-All IP address ranges assigned in Latin America and the Caribbean are registered in the LACNIC database and can be queried through the Whois service.
+All IP address ranges assigned in the region of Latin America and the Caribbean are registered in the LACNIC database and can be queried with the Whois service.

-Each organization provides information in the service agreement that it signs when receiving resources from LACNIC.
-It is this information that is obtained through the Whois service.
-This means that the city and the country obtained through a search using the Whois system might not match the actual location where the numbering resources are being used.
-LACNIC has developed Geofeeds, an IP geolocation service that uses updated information from different organizations across the region.
+The information provided by the Whois service is the information declared by each organization in their contract with LACNIC.
+This means that the city and the country obtained by querying the Whois system may not match the actual location where the number resources are being used In light of this, LACNIC has developed Geofeeds, an IP geolocation service that uses updated information from different organizations in the region.

 In addition to the information obtained via Whois, there are many commercial providers of geolocation databases.
 LACNIC is not responsible for the content of such databases.

 Many websites and online services need to identify where their visitors are located for a number of reasons, including to display the website in the user's native language, to automatically complete online forms, or to produce better search results.